 But we were there for practical reasons too: We conduct these visits to learn more about our customers; what they do; and how we can further improve the FreshBooks product to suit their needs.

-The origin story of the Thriller Villa / Liberace Museum is one which reminds us that small businesses operate in many guises.
-The back-story in itself is worth telling!
+The origin story of the Thriller Villa / Liberace Museum is one that reminds us that small businesses operate in many guises.
+The back story in itself is worth telling!

 The Thriller Villa: Jackson’s Death and Missing Art

 The Thriller Villa was originally built in Mexico before being transported brick by brick to Nevada.
 Ownership of the estate changed a few times until it fell into the hands of Counsel Aner Iglesias, the current owner.

 In 2007, Michael Jackson rented the property from him to escape the public eye and lived there until his death in 2009.

 Fans who knew where Jackson had been calling home ransacked and vandalized the estate in the weeks following his death.
 Jackson’s art collection valued in the hundreds of millions was stolen from an underground tunnel leading to the basement.

 Insurance on this art had been so high that Iglesias demanded to see the works in person.
 None of it has been recovered.

 The Liberace Collection: From Strip Mall to Mansion